yeasin90/aspnetcore-identity-identityserver4/README.md

 # ASP.NET Core IdentityServer4 and Identity
-Authorization management using ASP.NET Core Identity and IdentityServer4
+Authorization management using ASP.NET Core Identity and IdentityServer4.
+This codebase will give an idea how Identity and Identity server can work side by side with EfCore Sqlite.
+I have used Sqlite for simplicity.
+You can replace with SqlServer.

 ### Features:
 - EfCore with Sqlite